 One problem at a very large Fortune 500 company I work with is, since they use CSoD for hiring, payroll and training, we, as instructional designers, are not allowed into the system to view any data, not even the results of training.
 Hopefully this sort of a tech stack avoids that issue.

 Andrew: Yes, definitely.
 A Learning Analytics Platform can pull in just the relevant data and provide a window to the data for the L&D team and for operational managers from a learning and performance perspective.
 Learning Analytics Platforms may also have features to control data permissions (Watershed does) to ensure that people only see the data they are allowed to see.

 Pam: Pricing for Training Orchestra is based on a number of factors including the number of sessions, the number of administrators, and the how much of the full feature set you require.
 It’s a SaaS software license model with a monthly fee, along with some upfront implementation efforts/costs.

 Andrew: We offer pricing tiers based on functionality.
-You can learn more here.
+You can learn more about pricing here.